Lancing, West Sussex: Landmarks

 Shoreham Tollbridge is a Grade II* listed building which was the last toll bridge in use in Sussex.
 The bridge was in use for motorised traffic until the opening of the A27 flyover over the Adur in 1970.
 The bridge is in the east of the parish, crossing the Adur into Shoreham.

 Shoreham Airport, the oldest licensed airfield in the UK, opened in 1911, is in the parish.

 Lancing College, see below, has a predominantly 19th Century chapel that is the largest school chapel in the world with the largest stained-glass rose window in England (completed in 1977).

 Education

-The local senior school, The Sir Robert Woodard Academy, formerly Boundstone Community College, just inside the contiguous village of Sompting, is a mixed comprehensive of around 1,100 students from ages 11–18.
+The local senior school, The Sir Robert Woodard Academy, is located just inside the contiguous village of Sompting.
+It is a mixed comprehensive of around 1,400 students from ages 11–18.
+The site was formerly occupied by Boundstone Community College.

 In the north-east of the parish on the Downs lies Lancing College, an independent school and major landmark.

 There are also three primary schools.
 Seaside Primary (formerly Freshbrook First School and Thornberry Middle School) is on Freshbrook Road and The Globe Primary (formerly The Willows First School and Oakfield Middle School) is on Irene Avenue.
 These two schools were formed in 2008-9 when each of the previous middle schools joined with the nearest of the first schools in Lancing.
 North Lancing Primary School has always been a first and middle school.